 Quick navigation

-At-a-glance: latest seasons & main bases
+At a glance: latest seasons and main bases

 Key takeaways

-• Best planning approach: start from a major ferry hub such as Athens/Piraeus, Split, Naples or Barcelona and hop outwards.
+- The best planning approach is to start from a major ferry hub such as Athens/Piraeus, Split, Dubrovnik, Naples, Barcelona, Phuket or Ålesund, then build the trip outwards.

 Below Deck Mediterranean